-Failover does not include providing connectivity to the drives controlled by the failed EMM.
-When a failed EMM is replaced, enclosure management functions do not automatically return to the replaced EMM unless an additional failure occurs that triggers another failure event.
+Failover does not include providing connectivity to the physical disks controlled by the failed EMM.
+When a failed EMM is replaced, enclosure management functions do not automatically return to the replaced EMM unless an additional failure occurs that triggers another failover event, or the enclosure is power cycled.